influxdata/docs-v2/content/platform/monitoring/influxdata-platform/tools/measurements-internal.md

 #### queueTotalSize
 The sum total number of bytes of disk space used by all hinted handoff queues for a single node.
 Tracks the disk usage of all hinted handoff queues for a given node (not the bytes waiting to be processed).
-Due to the implementation of the hinted handoff queue, be a lag between the bytes being processed and when they are removed from the disk.
+Due to the implementation of the hinted handoff queue, a lag occurs between when bytes are processed and when they're removed from the disk.

 `queueTotalSize` is the metric used to determine if a node's hinted handoff queue has reached the configured maximum size as given by the [[hinted-handoff]max-size configuration parameter](https://docs.influxdata.com/enterprise_influxdb/v1.9/administration/configure/config-data-nodes/#max-size).